Installation and Setup

 - Install the JFrog plugin, using one of these options:

-- Configure the plugin to connect to JFrog Xray.
+- Configure the plugin to connect to your JFrog Platform.

 - Scan and view the results.

 - IntelliJ IDEA version 2016.2 and above.